Sun City West summer series to close with a sellout - Your Valley

 Mr. Gamber states that his taste in music is eclectic and that he sings across many genres, but that his personal favorites are “any songs by Roy Orbison.”

-He is donating his time for this concert, and a portion of the proceeds will be donated to the SCW Community Fund.
+He is donating his time for this concert, and a protion of the proceeds will be donated to the SCW Community Fund.

 IF YOU GO